Hazel1994/ViPE-Videos/README.md

 - ***--prefix***: if the video does not really match the song at all, try setting the prefix to broad theme that matches the song.
 For example 'love' for a love song. or 'scholar' for a graduation song.
 - ***--disco_mode***: In this mode, the camera moves from a prespective of a dancing person in a party, its not match mellow songs
+- ***abstractness**: A value between 0 and 1.
+If the lyrics are easily visualizable you may set it to a low value like 0.4.
+In general, 0.7 works fine but if you like to generate different videos for the same song, changing this is a safe bet.

 ## Citation
 if you find our project useful please cite our paper